olganech0/UK_Sanctions_Case_Study/README.md

 ### Comments
 Some of the column names in the government provided documentation on this data set did not match the given names within the actual CSV file.
+Main dataset output is not uploaded; file is too large.